www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

       Consider doing this via a player with id -1 in the main entities table.
       Alternatively, consider adding a new supply attribute named event type and allow multiple allocations for one demand.
       -> The event type variant is considered.
-    * [ ] Decrement players' value by one every time step via constraints.
+    * [ ] CURRENT Decrement players' value by one every time step via constraints.
 Check this in unit tests.
 Name the rater PlayerEnergyConsumption.
         * [ ] Provide a helper method, that creates a derived table based on column containing lines.
           The derived table, contains all columns of the original table plus the columns of the lines in the line column.
         * [ ] Create a renderer for all tables, in order to easily try out or check rater implementations.